 Classical rhetorical theory divides the art of rhetoric into five parts (I’m cribbing wildly from Richard Lanham’s excellent A Handlist of Rhetorical Terms, Berkeley: University of California Press, 1991).
 The five parts of rhetoric are:

-Though Classical rhetoricians were largely interested in the spoken word, as any writer will tell you, these divisions, or “steps” if you will, work quite well for modern writing, or even blogging.
+Though Classical rhetoricians were largely interested in the spoken word, any writer will tell you that these divisions, or “steps” if you will, work quite well for modern writing, or even blogging.